 4 Books to Help Identify Your Strengths, Weaknesses, Opportunities, and Threats

 Have you ever really sat down and thought about what your strengths, weaknesses, opportunities, and threats are in real life?
-And I'm not talking about the fake, "humble" answers we give in job interviews and when we brush off compliments...
+And I'm not talking about the fake "humble" answers we give in job interviews or when we brush off compliments...
 I'm talking about an honest look at who you are, what you're about, and where you can grow.

 Here's the thing—you need to.